 - 29. To meet its responsibilities, the Combined Authority holds capital and revenue funding; derived mainly from resources devolved from central government, and from the returns from past investments.
 Under the principles of devolution, allocation of these resources should be made through transparent and democratically accountable decision-making, in the best interests of the long-term economic and social benefit of the people of the Tees Valley. - 30.
 Proposals for allocation of resources available to the Combined Authority shall be set out in an Investment Plan, to be adopted annually and amended as necessary through unanimous agreement by the Cabinet.
-The Investment Plan shall include: - Estimates of the total resources available to the Combined Authority, on a medium-term basis; - ii.
+The Investment Plan shall include: - i.
+Estimates of the total resources available to the Combined Authority, on a medium-term basis;

+- ii.
 Identification of funding priorities; - iii.
 Existing commitments of funding to programmes and projects; - iv.
-Assessment of assets, liabilities, receipts and borrowing; - Assessment of co-funding from other parties for Combined Authority programmes and projects. - 31.
+Assessment of assets, liabilities, receipts and borrowing; - v.
+Assessment of co-funding from other parties for Combined Authority programmes and projects. - 31.
 Part of the Combined Authority's budget relates to funds devolved from central government for Highways Authority functions, exercised by the individual Constituent Authorities rather than by the Combined Authority.
-The funding received by the Combined Authority for Highways Authority functions will be apportioned as per the table in Appendix 2, which allocation of these resourcesset out in Part 7 shall be considered part of the Investment Plan, and therefore can only be amended through the unanimous agreement of Cabinet.
+The funding received by the Combined Authority for Highways Authority functions will be apportioned as per the table in Appendix 2, which can only be amended through the unanimous agreement of Cabinet.